AI-academic/AI-academic.github.io/README.md

 ## Conventions

-- **Tags** come from a fixed list in `TAGS.md` and `tag_vocabulary` in `_config.yml`.
-Two to four per item.
-Do not invent one mid-issue.
+- **Tags:** These come from a fixed list in `TAGS.md` and `tag_vocabulary` in `_config.yml`.
+Typically two to four per item.
+DO NOT invent a tag mid-issue!
-- **Organizations** are the actors in a story, not every name mentioned.
+- **Organizations:** These are part of a story, not every name mentioned.
 Copy the spelling from `_data/organizations.yml`.
-- **Sections** are `canada`, `international`, `government`, `other`, defined in `_config.yml`.
+- **Sections:** These are `canada`, `international`, `government`, `other`, defined in `_config.yml`.
-- **Related items** are named by slug, never by title, and only in one direction.
+- **Related items:** These items are named by slug, never by title, and only in one direction.
 The reverse link appears on its own.
-- **Sources** go primary document first, later coverage after.
-A second source has to add something the first does not, and its label has to say what: "Companion release" tells a reader nothing, "Companion release: UK access to Ukraine's AI labs" tells them whether to click.
+- **Sources:** Use primary information first, later coverage after.
+A second source has to add something the first does not, and its label has to say what: "Companion release" tells a reader nothing, "Companion release: UK access to Ukraine's AI labs" tells the reader whether to click.
 One source renders inline; two or more are stacked as a list with their domains, so the label is what the reader chooses on.

 ## Announcing an issue by email